technofocus-pte/airdy/Lab 5/Lab 5.md

     ![A screenshot of a computer program AI-generated content may be incorrect.](./media/image82.png)

-5. From the Storage account, st@lab.LabInstanceId, select Networking under **Security + networking**. **Under Firewalls and virtual networks**, select the option **Enabled from selected virtual networks and IP addresses**.
+5. From the Storage account, st@lab.LabInstance.Id, select Networking under **Security + networking**. **Under Firewalls and virtual networks**, select the option **Enabled from selected virtual networks and IP addresses**.